 Pay a stranger a compliment.

 Listen, without judgment, to someone’s point of view you don’t agree with.
-While you likely won’t change your mind, it’s important to see all sides of an issue.
+This is not about changing your mind, it’s about critical thought and accountability.

 Put your phone away during your next meal.